webB1an/node-puppeteer-spider/README.md

 # node-movie-spider

-This is a spider project by node and typescript.
+A spider project by node and typescript.

 ## install